-The residency is affiliated with the Northeast Ohio Medical University (NEOMED).
+The residency is affiliated with the Northeast Ohio Medical University (NEOMED), Lake Erie College of Osteopathic Medicine, and the Ohio University College of Osteopathic Medicine.
 Residents receive training in all aspects of inpatient and outpatient management, invasive and noninvasive procedures and all subspecialty areas.
 This prepares them for the diverse challenges of medical practice.

 Rotations include six months of general internal medicine, one month of ambulatory medicine, three months of medical intensive care unit and two elective rotation blocks.